dhruvbalwada/glider_map_viz_esci_2021/README.md

 >![](https://i.imgur.com/LHjmsUn.png)
 Figure: An example of a temperature section collected by a glider showing the zig-zag sampling, and examples of temperature filaments extending across depth.

+### Experiment and Data Sketch

+The field data are from a Lagrangian drift experiment conducted in 2019 in the southern ocean.
+Two gliders designated "*659*" and "*660*" were deployed for 88 days April 28 - July 24, 2019 in proximity to an ARGO BioGeoChem drifter.
+This coincides with winter in the southern hemisphere.
+The deployment was over the Southwestern Indian Ridge (SWIR) southeast of Africa.
+The two gliders executed approximately six dive/ascent cycles per day and were episodically re-tasked by scientists aboard the monitoring research vessel in response to evolving conditions.

+The ARGO drifter cycled through the water column every five days.
+This consisted of a long 'park' interval at 1000 meters, descent to 2000 meters, ascent to the surface, data telemetry via satellite ('20 minutes'), and a descent back to 1000 meters for the next park.
+Satellite altimetry data were collected for this study, consisting of three scalar fields over the time extent of the experiment.
+These are sea surface height (SSH), sea surface height anomaly (SSHA) and a transport characterization parameter called FSLE that is derived from surface velocity vector fields.
+FSLE abbreviates 'Finite-Size Lyapunov Exponent' and indicates trajectory separation rate for two surface drifters initially close to one another.